Message from Our President

 Yvonne Kupsch - Publicity & Website Director

-Yvonne is a fairly recent convert to the clarinet, having previously only ever played flute in community bands, prior to moving to Sidney in 2013.
+Yvonne is a fairly recent convert to the clarinet, having previously only ever played flute in community bands, prior to moving to Sidney.
 She continues to get her flute fix through the VCM’s Academy Flute Choir, directed by her SCB clarinet section mate and flautist extraordinaire, Judith Pazder.
 Yvonne enjoys the camaraderie of her SCB family and values the Band’s efforts to maintain its educational and performance outreach opportunities to up and coming players in the wider Saanich Peninsula community.

 See Events Calendar